openfl/OpenFLDevelopersGuide/working-with-byte-arrays/README.md

 // The following example reads a simple Array (groceries), made up of strings

-// and floating-point numbers, and writes it to a ByteArray. import flash.utils.ByteArray;
+// and floating-point numbers, and writes it to a ByteArray. import openfl.utils.ByteArray;

 // define the grocery list Array